Theopetra/theo-contracts/launchNotes.md

 ```

 Further examples of signature verification can be found within `WhitelistBondDepository.test.ts` in the describe block `'Deposit signature verification'`

+`Signed` is used by both WethHelper and WhitelistTheopetraBondDepository, therefore we need to create 2 lots of hashes for the whitelisted users: one lot of hashes for the Whitelist Bond Depo, and a second lot for WethHelper.
+The hashes are stored in the directory `scripts/generateSignatures` as json files.

 ### TheopetraBondDepository